Purpose of Risk Analysis

 Aviation safety management systems that have taken the time to develop an operational risk profile (ORP) will have significant advantages over service providers that don’t have an ORP.

-One thing that operational risk profiles provide that are so useful is:
+One thing that operational risk profiles provide that is so useful is:

 - A list of identified hazards;